Personality rights: Denmark

 In Denmark, the Danish Penal Code chapters 26 and 27, provides certain personality rights.
 The governmental Danish Data Protection Agency, has made a declaration regarding publication on the Internet of pictures taken of persons in a public area:

 The predominant point of reference, is that any publication of a portrait photograph requires consent [of the person depicted].
 The reasoning for this, is that such a publication might provide the depicted person with discomfort, possibly with other information such as name, of the publication for all with access to the internet, and the considerations of this discomfort is judged as more important than a possible interest in publication.

 A portrait photograph is defined as a photograph, with the purpose of depicting one or more specific person(s).
 The personality rights however may be contracted for persons who are generally accepted as public persons.

 France

 In France, personality rights are protected under article 9 of the French civil code.
 While publicly known facts and images of public figures are not generally protected, use of someone's image or personal history has been held actionable under French law.
 The most famous case in recent history is perhaps the publication of the book on François Mitterrand called Le Grand Secret in which Mitterrand's doctor published a book that not only revealed private facts about Mitterrand's life, but also revealed medical confidences protected by doctor–patient privilege.

+Publishing private information and invasion of privacy, and imposing one year imprisonment and €45,000 fine.